Integrated Circuit Meaning

 Since ICs are small in size, they do not use up a lot of power.

-Because of these benefits, integrated circuits are widely used in the automotive controls, computers, microwaves, play stations, MP3, aeroplanes, ship equipment, space crafts, cellular phones, cameras and laptops of the modern times.
+Because of these benefits, integrated circuits are widely used in the automotive controls, computers, microwaves, play stations, MP3, aeroplanes, ship equipment, space crafts, cellular phones, cameras and laptops of modern times.
 They are also ideal for data processing and telephone circuit switching.
 Military equipment also consists of Integrated Circuits.

 2. Which are the Most Common Integrated Circuits?